5monkeys/djedi-cms/djedi-react/README.md

 `<HelpPopup>` might make DOM measurements to position the popup.
 In this case it is not safe to rely on the node content being available straight away – it might load later.
-This is a case where using the [render](#render) prop can be helpful.
-Using it, you can make the node load earlier and/or update things when `state.type` changes.
+This is a case where using [ForceNodes](#forcenodes) or the [render](#render) prop can be helpful.
+Using them, you can make the node load earlier and/or update things when `state.type` changes.

 ##### `djedi.track(): Object`